MPC-SoK/frameworks/motion/README.md

 Executables are located in the `MOTION/<build>/bin/` directory.
 In general, at least two parties must run each example.
-You will find more details regarding the settings enabled in particular tutorial examples in the [tutorial README](https://github.com/encryptogroup/MOTION/blob/master/src/examples/tutorial/README.md).
+You can find more details regarding the settings enabled in particular tutorial examples in the [tutorial README](https://github.com/encryptogroup/MOTION/blob/master/src/examples/tutorial/README.md).
-You can do it in one line as here, or in two separate terminals.
+You can run each example in one terminal as shown below, or in two separate terminals.
 ```
 $ cd ~/MOTION/<build>/bin
 $ my_parties="0,<ip0>,<port0> 1,<ip1>,<port1>"